Wormnest/graphicex/readme.md

 Besides that many changes and enhancements to the code have been made, especially in PSP and TIFF loading.

-I have also added support for loading Gimp XCF files, jpeg images, an ImageViewer example, some unit tests, and Fpc/Lazarus Win32/Win64 compatibility.
+I have also added support for loading Gimp XCF files, jpeg images, Maya IFF images, Amiga ilbm/pbm images, an ImageViewer example, some unit tests, and Fpc/Lazarus Win32/Win64 compatibility.
 For more details see the [graphicex](/graphicex/readme.md) folder.

 2. external